-- All wood decks shall conform in thickness and fastening methods with the local or provincial building code having jurisdiction.
-Regardless, to qualify for a RoofStar Guarantee, plywood or non-veneered panels (such as O.S.B. or wafer board) used as a roof deck must be at least 12.7 mm (1/2") thick. - 2) Differential edge movements or deflection measured in excess of 1/360 of the span must be prevented by any of the following options: - 1) construct the deck with tongue-and-groove plywood and support the non-grooved edges with joists or solid blocking. - 2) support butt joints with solid blocking under non-supported edges. - 3) All wood decks must be affixed to the supporting framing or structure with corrosion-resistant - 1) wood screws. - 2) spiral nails. - 3) ring shank nails. - The structural suitability of the fastener is the responsibility of the Design Authority. - 4) All wood decks with knots or cracks must - 1) have metal affixed over them before the deck can be accepted for roofing (this work should be done by others). - 2) be overlaid with a layer of knot-free 12.7 mm (1/2") plywood. - 5) All types of wood decks should be roofed promptly after installation. - 6) When a plywood deck is intended to support a Protected Membrane Roof Assembly and a vegetated roof system, the plywood should be marine-grade T&G material at least 19 mm (3/4") thick, depending up on the anticipated live and dead loads of the roof systems.
-The Design Authority is responsible to calculate these loads and design suitable approaches to mitigate deflection. - 7) When membranes are installed directly on a wood deck, all knots or cracks shall be covered with metal prior to acceptance of deck surface.
-This work should be done by others.
+- 1) Notwithstanding minimum wood deck thickness requirements published in the Building Code having jurisdiction, when a roof must be designed to resist Specified Wind Loads, plywood or non-veneered panels (such as O.S.B. or wafer board) used as a roof deck must be at least 12.7 mm (1/2") thick, unless exceeded by the deck thickness specified in a Tested Assembly (often 19 mm (3/4"), an Assembly with Proven Past Performance, or a roof assembly with custom-engineered securement. - 2) Wood decks shall be secured to other supporting structural elements of the building in keeping with the published requirements of the Building Code having jurisdiction. - 3) Differential edge movements or deflection measured in excess of 1/360 of the span must be prevented by any of the following options: - 1) construct the deck with tongue-and-groove plywood and support the non-grooved edges with joists or solid blocking. - 2) support butt joints with solid blocking under non-supported edges. - 4) All wood decks must be affixed to the supporting framing or structure with corrosion-resistant - 1) wood screws. - 2) spiral nails. - 3) ring shank nails.

+The structural suitability of the fastener is the responsibility of the Design Authority.

+- 5) All wood decks with knots or cracks must - 1) have metal affixed over them before the deck can be accepted for roofing (this work should be done by others). - 2) be overlaid with a layer of knot-free 12.7 mm (1/2") plywood. - 6) All types of wood decks should be roofed promptly after installation. - 7) When a plywood deck is intended to support a Protected Membrane Roof Assembly and a vegetated roof system, the plywood should be marine-grade T&G material at least 19 mm (3/4") thick, depending up on the anticipated live and dead loads of the roof systems.
+The Design Authority is responsible to calculate these loads and design suitable approaches to mitigate deflection. - 8) All mass timber or wood board decks must be covered with a properly secured, suitable overlay to protect membranes from wood sap or deck surface irregularities and protruding fasteners.
+Plywood and non-veneered panel decks are exempted from this requirement.